borkdude/blog/posts/better-clojure-highlighting.md

   ...}}
 ```

-If the `template/clojure_highlighter.js` file is alreasdy there and the CLJS
+If the `public/clojure_highlighter.js` file is already there and the CLJS
 hasn't changed, the `build-higlighter` step won't take any significant time due
 to the use of `fs/modified-since` which I blogged about
 [here](speeding-up-builds-fs-modified-since.html).